Transitional Military Council (2019): Attempted anti-TMC coups d'état

 The TMC claimed several times during 2019 that a coup d'état attempt had been foiled and that those responsible had been arrested.

 As of 25 July 2019, the TMC had not named the alleged coup plotters of the first four coup attempts.

-On 12 July, Gamal Omar of the TMC reported the fourth coup attempt, stating that twelve army and National Intelligence and Security Service (NISS) officers had attempted a coup d'état against the TMC, without naming the alleged conspirators.
+On 12 July, Gamal Omar of the TMC reported the fourth coup attempt, stating that twelve army and General Intelligence Service (GIS) officers had attempted a coup d'état against the TMC, without naming the alleged conspirators.

 On 25 July, the TMC stated that a combined military-Islamist coup attempt had occurred.
 The TMC stated that it had arrested the head of the Joint Chiefs of Staff, Lieutenant-General Hashim Abdel Muttalab Ahmed; Major-General Nasr al-Din Abdel Fattah; former Foreign Minister, Ali Ahmed Karti; the commander of the Central District, Major-General Bahar Ahmed; former Minister of Minerals, Kamal Abdel Latif; and Secretary-General of "the Islamic Movement", Zubair Ahmed al-Hassan.